robertrosenbusch/gfx803_rocm57_pt23/README.md

 * PyTorch GIT: <https://github.com/pytorch/pytorch>
 * Torchvison GIT: <https://github.com/pytorch/vision>

-- It is _not_ necessary to install the entire rocm stack on the host system. _Until_ you wanna use something to tweak your GPU via rocm-smi. then you are use the "" In my case i need the rocm stuff to reduce the power consumption on my RX570-GPU up to 145 Watt via "rocm-smi --setpoweroverdrive 145 && watch -n2 rocm-smi"
+- It is _not_ necessary to install the entire ROCm-Stack on the host system. _Unless_ you want to use something to optimize your GPU via rocm-smi.
+In my case, I need the rocm stuff to reduce the power consumption of my RX570 GPU to 145 watts with "rocm-smi --setpoweroverdrive 145 && watch -n2 rocm-smi" every time I restart the container.

 1. install docker / docker.io on your linux system
 2. download the latest file version of this github